 You may notice that you’re changing.
 You’re noticing different letterforms.
 You may feel different around them.
 Don’t be embarrassed; these feelings are natural.
 A few basics can help you through the awkward years.

 As you would expect it’s gorgeously presented and provides a concise but playful guide to the world of typefaces and how to use them which pretty much anyone with an eye for design can appreciate.

-It surprising just how much more involved typesetting your design can be.
-Even if the extent of what you need it for is creating the odd PowerPoint presentation there’s still plenty of lessons to be learnt here.
+It is surprising just how much more involved typesetting your design can be.
+Even if the extent of what you need it for is creating the odd PowerPoint presentation there are still plenty of lessons to be learnt here.